KCSO deputy hit in head-on collision

+The driver suffered a K-9 bite in the arrest.
+He was taken to an area hospital for treatment.

+Drugs and drug paraphernalia were found in the car, according to the Sheriff's Office, and charges are pending.

-Authorities responded to a crash involving a Knox County Sheriff's deputy in West Knox County Thursday afternoon.
+PREVIOUS STORY: Authorities responded Thursday afternoon to a crash involving a Knox County Sheriff's deputy in West Knox County.

 The wreck happened on West Kings Way.

-Note: UPDATE: One man in a fleeing car was transported to an area hospital with a dog bite and another was taken into custody Thursday afternoon following a chase in Bearden in which the the men collided head-on with a Knox County K-9 officer.